IanoNjuguna/dcu-kit/docs/dcu-kit-design-specs/dcu-kit.typ

   - The Group datum (from the reference input at group_ref_input_index) must be validated for withdrawal eligibility.

-  - Implement linear vesting by verifying withdrawal amount against vesting schedule and member's share allocation.
+  - Implement linear vesting by verifying withdrawal amount against vesting schedule and member's share allocation, contribution and reputation score.

-  - If group is inactive, allow full withdrawal and burn the Treasury Token.
+  - If group is inactive, allow full withdrawal and burn the Membership Token.

 #pagebreak()